qed42/pm2_task_scheduler/readme.md

 ## License
 This project is open-source and available under the MIT License.

-# Completly written by GPT-4
+# An unnecessarily over-engineered tool written by GPT-4